corydozen/serverless-cdk-cicd/01/README.md

 This is what you just did with the copy-and-paste...

 1. Clone this repo
-2. Copy the `01` folder into your empty project
+1. Copy the `01` folder into your empty project
-3. Commit the new code to your repo that you created earlier
+1. Commit the new code to your repo that you created earlier
-4. Install the dependencies with `npm`

 #### How I set up this project...